nhanb/com.nerdyweekly.animated/README.md

 - **contents/ui/main.qml**: how to render the wallpaper
 - **contents/ui/config.qml**: how to render the wallpaper config window
 - You can preview your QML files quickly with `qmlscene <file>.qml`.
 Probably comes with QtCreator.
 - May need to logout then login again for the updated `main.qml` to take effect.
+Or you can manually restart it with with `killall plasma && plasma`.

 # Credits